 According to the 2020 Australian Digital Trust Report, a 4-week disruption to critical digital infrastructures caused by a cyberattack would cost the Australian economy AU$30 billion (1.5% of GDP) or 163,000 jobs.

-To assist in the effort of strengthening the Nation's cyber threat resilience, we've compiled a list of cybersecurity frameworks that could protect Australian businesses from cyberattacks and cyber threats.
+To assist in the effort of strengthening the Nation's cyber threat resilience, we've compiled a list of the top cybersecurity controls and frameworks impacting Australian businesses in 2023.

-Essential Eight was developed by the Australian Cyber Security Centre (ASCS) in 2017 to help Australian businesses mitigate cybersecurity threats.
+Essential Eight was developed by the Australian Cyber Security Centre (ASCS) in 2017 to help Australian businesses mitigate cybersecurity threats and data breaches.
 This framework is recommended by the Australian Signals Directorate (ASD) for all Australian organizations.
+For more information about the security standards of the ASD, refer to this Information Security Manual (ISM).

-Essential Eight (also knows as the ASD Essential Eight) is comprised of eight basic mitigation strategies, or security controls, that are divided across three primary objectives.
+Essential Eight (also known as the ASD Essential Eight) is comprised of eight basic mitigation strategies, or security controls, that are divided across three primary objectives.

 Each of the listed strategies under each objective links to an implementation guideline post by the Australian Government.